-If you want to end your tenancy you’ll need to give us at least four week’s notice or one calendar month if you’re on a monthly tenancy.
+If you want to end your tenancy you’ll need to give us notice.
+The amount of notice you need to provide depends on the type of tenancy you have.

 What happens after I send my notice?

-- pay for any damage that has been caused by you or anyone living in the property.
+- Repair or pay for any damage that has been caused by anyone living in the property.
 You do not have to pay for normal wear and tear.

 What do I need to do before I move?